Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Moreover, her right hand had moved back to the tip of his penis and was playing with the glans with three fingertips.

-「I knew it, boys also are sensitive here, aren’t they?
-Nufufu.」
+"I knew it, boys also are sensitive here, aren’t they?
+Nufufu."

-「Ah… Ah… I guess, so.」
+"Ah… Ah… I guess, so."

-「I’m going to caress you even more, Yuu.」
+"I’m going to caress you even more, Yuu."

 Simultaneous attack with the fingers of her left hand and her tongue.
 On top of that, she also attacked his penis with glans-pinching movements.